North Field Food Farm

 A volunteer-driven community garden harvesting farm-fresh product for families across Guelph.

-Thanks to support from the Ontario Trillium Foundation, HOPE House is able to operate a market garden at Ignatius Jesuit Centre.
+Thanks to support from the Ontario Trillium Foundation, Hope House is able to operate a market garden at Ignatius Jesuit Centre.
 Led by our Community Farmer who applies a permaculture approach, volunteer and community members plant, weed and harvest fresh produce for our Food Market and for distribution to other food security agencies across Guelph.

 Food security is a human right.
 Unfortunately, 1 in 7 people struggle with food insecurity according to a Statistics Canada study conducted in May 2020.

-Harvest of HOPE is an initiative working to make good food more accessible in our community.
+The North Field Food Farm is an initiative working to make good food more accessible in our community.

-Harvest of HOPE helps families escape food insecurity through important initiatives like:
+The North Field Food Farm helps families escape food insecurity through important initiatives like:

-- Our HOPE House Food market, a choice-based pantry program that provides community members with fresh food and other household essentials.
+- Our Hope House Food market, a choice-based pantry program that provides community members with fresh food and other household essentials.

 - Edu-Kitchen workshops, where community members can learn practical cooking skills and recipes that empower them to eat more healthily and make nutritious meals for their families.